prancer-io/cloud-validation-framework/docs/docs/tutorials/cicd/docker/01-build-a-docker-image-and-use.md

 # Cleanup your resources

-Because this tutorial asked you to create a temporary **Git** repository on a public service, it would be good if you destroyed it since you won't need it anymore.
+Depending on your choices, you will have different cleanup steps:

+1. If you used your own **Git** repository, then feel free to destroy it if you want.
-Furthermore, if you have used the containerized **MongoDB**, it would be wise to drop it and the related network using:
+2. If you used a **Docker** container for **MongoDB**, then you need to stop it and drop the network:

         docker stop prancer-mongodb-server
         docker rm prancer-mongodb-server
         docker network remove prancer

 # Conclusion